shyaman/PeraBot/README.md

 - Web app was deployed by using github repository as the source.

-- Updated the database with the [contact information](http://www.ce.pdn.ac.lk/staff.html#academic)
+- Updated the database with the [contact information](http://www.ce.pdn.ac.lk/staff.html#academic).

 __18 Nov 2017__

 - We were able to implement the feature.
-But still there are some drawbacks in person name recognizing in NLP
+But still there are some drawbacks in person name recognizing in NLP.

 ### Support or Contact